ranggakd/ranggakd/README.md

 <!--
 **ranggakd/ranggakd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+TODO:
+- Finish up the clean-code-php ENG and IND and send the email to the earliest maintainer
+- Finish up the faster code, Medium Story and DEV Blog of Basic Steganography
+- Finish up the base64ed repo and deploy the github pages of it
+- Finish up the BookMan repo
+-->

 > *It's cool, that's why you* ***click*** *'em*
 *Code rules,* ***collapsible*** *heaven*
 *But ooh, whoa oh*